 What is the impact and where does it occur?
 What is the organization's involvement in the impact? affected?
-Management Approach consumption in the Iloilo and Davao Feed mill plants and offices of the company.
-As can be seen, the company's the employees, and the government. minimal to standard level balances water withdrawal and consumption are within standard/usual consumption.
+Management Approach consumption in the Iloilo and Davao Feed mill plants and offices the employees, and the government. minimal to standard level balances are within standard/usual consumption.
 The company also continuously improves its efficiencies in order to lower its water consumption.
 On the other hand, its recycled and/or re-used water is very low.
 The company's water consumption Vitarich commits to further lower its water consumption by strengthening its water conservation tips awareness. and withdrawal had a very minimal adverse impact on the environment, particularly in the areas where it operates, as the consumption has only minimal wastewater discharge.
-Should there be a significant increase in the water consumption, Vitarich shall also look into water recycling and/or water reuse in order to minimize adverse impact of significant increase in water consumption.
-What are the Risk/s Identified?
-An increase in water consumption may result in higher water pollution contribution, thus, · increasing negative impacts to the environment.
-Increase in water consumption may also lead to shortage or scarcity of water.
-Legal and health risks are also seen should water consumption increase significantly.
-What are the Opportunity/ies Identified?
-Maintaining the water consumption at a minimal may result in decreasing negative impacts to the environment.
-Reduction in water consumption may help in preventing shortage or scarcity of water as well as in preventing health and/or legal risks.
+Should there be a significant increase in the water consumption, Vitarich shall also look into water recycling and/or water reuse in order to minimize adverse impact of significant increase in water What are the Risk/s Identified?
+An increase in water consumption may result in higher water pollution contribution, thus, consumption.

+increasing negative impacts to the

+environment.

+Increase in water consumption may

+1

+also lead to shortage or scarcity of

+water.

+Legal and health risks are also seen

+should water consumption increase

+significantly.

+,

+What are the Opportunity/ies

+Identified?

+identifica:

+D. d. a inchesion in a superior and

+Maintaining the water

+consumption at a minimal may

+result in decreasing negative

+impacts to the environment.

+Reduction in water consumption

+may help in preventing shortage or

+scarcity of water as well as in

+preventing health and/or legal

+risks.